 He held her, “No, I am molding you with my words.
 I want you to know that you’re my perfection, my one and only true love.”

-She hung her head as fresh batch of tears filled her eyes.
-“You don’t understand why I feel so emotional.”
-She gulped.
+She hung her head as a fresh batch of tears filled her eyes.
+“You don’t understand why I feel so emotional,” she gulped.